submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ## Release Cycles

 The Submariner project follows time based release cycles where each cycle is 16 weeks long.
-While blocking bugs may delay the [general availability](#general-availability) release date, new features won't be a reason to delay it.
+While blocking bugs may delay the [general availability](#general-availability) release date, new features will not.

 Features that were partially implemented in a given release will be considered "experimental" and won't have any support commitment.